UvuvDev/ScallopShell/README.md

 ## LibC printing

 Scallop Shell will tell you when $RIP is equal to a symbol from LibC and will tell you what that symbol is.
 This is very useful for readability. *Be aware that malware will often jump a few instructions ahead of the target symbol.
 If you believe it's doing this, you will have to run through LibC itself by commenting the continue statement in asm_dump.cpp through source code modification.*

+## Debugging

+Use memory maps, breakpoints, and symbols, and also use the "reg" and "flag" commands to print the values of registers and the flags.